 The Company was set up to raise finance for the group (of which Raiffeisen Landesbanken-Holding GmbH is the ultimate parent).
-This was achieved by the issue of a financial instrument listed on the Vienna Stock Exchange, the proceeds of which were used to invest in a financial instrument issued by RBI.
-The Capital Notes are also listed on various German stock exchanges including Stuttgart, Frankfurt, Munich, Dusseldorf, Xetra and Berlin.
+This was achieved by the issue of a financial instrument listed on the Vienna Stock Exchange, the proceeds of which were used to invest in a financial instrument issued by Raiffeisen Bank International AG ("RBI").
 No other similar transactions were carried out by the Company and therefore the operations for the year consisted in servicing the financial liability from the income generated by the financial asset.
-In addition, the Company incurred minimal operating expenses.
-As a result, the Board deems its sole involvement as sufficient to monitor the risks faced by the Company and need not delegate any specific duties to board committees.
+In addition, the Company incurred minimal administrative expenses.
+As a result, the Board deems its sole involvement as sufficient to monitor the risks faced by the Company and need not delegate any specific duties to Board committees.